NHTSA Urges GM Vehicle Drivers to Get Ignition Switches Fixed

 Drivers with questions about their specific GM model can call the company for more information.

 Despite the high-profile nature of the vehicle ignition switch problem, making repairs available to drivers has proceeded slowly.
 General Motors has discussed problems with finding replacement parts and with distributing them to dealerships so that repairs can be made.
 Nonetheless, repairs are being made, and consumers are urged to learn as much as they can and to get their vehicles fixed as soon as possible.
-An experienced Colorado car accident lawyer can also help you protect your legal rights if you suffer a car accident that may have been caused by a faulty ignition switch or other defect in a vehicle.
+An experienced Colorado Springs auto product liability lawyer can also help you protect your legal rights if you suffer a car accident that may have been caused by a faulty ignition switch or other defect in a vehicle.